Amputechture: Reception

 Alternative Press gave the album two-and-a-half stars out of five and said that all the album did was to "test patience".
 Tiny Mix Tapes also gave it two-and-a-half stars out of five and called it "a bumpy ride, registering somewhere between [Frances the Mute] and debut full-length De-Loused in the Comatorium."
 The Village Voice gave it a mixed review and said it "highlights its predecessor's brilliance rather than asserting its own."
 Q gave it two stars out of five and said that the album "sounds like an explosion in a guitar shop."
 Prefix Magazine gave it a mixed review and said, "It's sad to see a band that touts itself as experimental sounding like a watered-down, unfocused version of its younger self."
 Now also gave it two stars out of five and said it was full of "tiring, spastic jazzy post-punk that smacks of musical masturbation".
 The Austin Chronicle likewise gave it two stars out of five and said it was "more a series of events than a complete experience.
 It's as though the Mars Volta is simply seeing what they can get away with."

 Some band members have noted that the album wasn't as well-received as their earlier ones.
-In an interview with Geek Monthly, Cedrix Bixler-Zavala called Amputechture the band's "most misunderstood record."
+In an interview with Geek Monthly, Cedric Bixler-Zavala called Amputechture the band's "most misunderstood record."
 He continued, "But if we had children and they were our records, AMP would be our autistic child.
 We're very overprotective of it because it doesn't function in the real world but it does other things that most humans can't do.
 That's why we really still love it because it's elicited such a strong reaction in the fans."